WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 In Java, there isn't just a `list`; it's either a `LinkedList` or an `ArrayList`.
 In Python, we have a more 'human' naming scheme, meaning we just call it a `list`, but really don't know if this is a linked list or a dynamic array.

+What?

+So let's try to break this down a bit.
+Say we swapped out 'data type' with vehicle.
+What would be an 'abstract vehicle'?
+You would know what some of the actions you could do with it would be (e.g. drive the vehicle, sit in the vehicle), but it doesn't say exactly how you would do that (whether that's an automatic or manual vehicle, whether you need to open the door because its in a car or motorcycle).
+The idea is that we get an implmentation independent view.
+We hide the details of so that it's an __abstraction__.
+We don't care about details like the number of wheels, the number of doors (if any); it's a black box.

+So we might have an Abstract Data Type like an Integer (e.g. -2, -1, 0, 1, 2) where
+we can do operations like addition, subtraction, multiplication, division, and comparisons like equals, greater than, less than.
+We don't care how the computer moves the data around, whether it's a binary number or a binary-coded decimal.
+We simply say 'hey, add these two numbers together and give me the result'.

+Some common abstract data types include:

+* Container
+* List
+* Set
+* Multiset
+* Map
+* Multimap
+* Graph
+* Tree
+* Stack
+* Queue
+* Priority Queue
+* Double-ended queue
+* Double-ended priority queue

+Programming Specific

+In a programming language like Python, we have objects like Abstract Base Class.

 #####<a id="fundamentalabstractdatatype">Fundamental Abstract Data Type (ADT)</a>